LeeSawyer/MicroMouse/README.md

 Then mouse used the following hardware:
-  X4 Infrared phototransistor and IR LED pairs for wall detection an ST LY3200 gyro for direction tracking
+  X4 Infrared phototransistor and IR LED pairs for wall detection , an ST LY3200 gyro for direction tracking
-  Pololu micro metal geared motors with X1 magnetic encoder for distance tracking
+  , and Pololu micro metal geared motors with X1 magnetic encoder for distance tracking

 There is no "main function"
 The folder "functions" is all the subordinate fuctions used by the higher level functions